Platform strategy

 - an assessment of the target systems and user groups that are relevant in production

-- a technical view on shared domain logic, platform-specific pitfalls and deployment
+- a technical view of shared domain logic, platform-specific pitfalls and deployment

-- a recommendation on whether a genuine multiplatform client, a hybrid model or a server-based split is more economical
+- a recommendation whether a true multiplatform client, a hybrid model or a server-backed split is more economical

 Plan multiplatform without the demo trap

-When several target systems are under consideration, the decision should not be based on gut feeling but on architecture, operations and actual usage behavior.
+If multiple target systems are under consideration, the decision should not be based on gut instinct, but on architecture, operations and real usage patterns.

 FAQ for Delphi Multiplatform